 Can your deck handle the extra weight?

 In most cases, a tent on top of a deck will require weights.
 Depending on the style and size of your tent we could be using 40lb to 220lb concrete weights, on each leg.
-For example, a 20 x 20 tent requires at least 2 220lbs weights per leg.
-That’s 1,760lbs.
+For example, a 20 x 20 tent requires at least 3 220lbs weights per leg.
+That’s 2,640lbs.
 You need to make sure your deck can handle that much weight, plus your guests and other party equipment.
 As well as making sure you are okay with a concrete block possibly scratching the surface of your deck.
-Scratches can be avoided as long as there is something separating the deck and the weight that can provide friction.
-We recommend using towels, rugs or old linens.
+Scratches cannot always be avoided.

 Do you need a Site Inspection?